mfem/web/src/tutorial/meshvis.md

 ```text
 Physical Surface(2) = {7};
 ```
-The line should be inserted in any place after the definition of geometrical surface 7, e.g., after the boolean operation defining the final geometry.
+The line should be inserted in any place after the definition of geometrical surface 7, e.g., after the Boolean operation defining the final geometry.

 If we run [ex1.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp) without modifications, a zero value will be assigned to the newly defined surface.
 Thus, in order to set it to one, modify section 10 in [ex1p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1p.cpp):